 - James Clear’s 3-2-1 Thursday newsletter (honestly, it’s the only newsletter I read)

-- Thomas Frank – How to create your ultimate productivity system.
+- Thomas Frank on How to create your ultimate productivity system.

-- Tim Ferris – Batching to maximize productivity.
+- Tim Ferris on Batching to maximize productivity.

-- Brian Tracy – Useful tips on how to structure your day.
+- Brian Tracy outlines valuable tips on how to structure your day.

-- Robin Sharma explaining his 90/90/1 Rule, a method for exponential productivity.
+- Robin Sharma explains his 90/90/1 Rule, a method for exponential productivity.

 - Chris Bailey’s Ted Talk on hyperfocus.

-- Nate Green’s Nuclear Mode that restricts phone usage.
+- Nate Green’s Nuclear Mode restricts phone usage.

 - Matt D’Avella’s fun challenges/experiments on habits and productivity.